 Initially I was shocked.
-The shock quickly turned to upset, and confusion and eventually I just felt angry.
+The shock quickly turned to upset, and confusion and anger, and eventually I just felt overwhelmingly sadness.
 Who would do or say such a thing?
 Who could be so spiteful and vicious?
 What had I done to deserve that and in what world does anyone think that’s acceptable?
 The worst thing is, that it’s not even the first time that my body has come under critique as a Pilates teacher.

 After the birth of my second baby, I was made to feel completely useless and inadequate by another teacher because I just couldn’t get the flipping carriage to close while attempting the Elephant on the Reformer.
 My post-natal body just couldn’t make that shape; “abs connected” – what???
 Powerhouse- who???
 I was told to “Just do it” by one fellow trainee – like it was the easiest thing in the world.

 In my head, I was still me, the Pilates teacher.
 I used to be able to do the Elephant in my 20’s (pre babies).
-She made me doubt myself.
-Was she right?
+They made me doubt myself.
+Were they right?
 Why couldn’t I do this exercise now?
 Should I be able to do it – because all the other teachers were doing it and with 1 leg varieties?!

 Everytime I took this shape, I had a complete fail – Pull Ups, Elephant, Tendon Stretch, Roll Overs… they all made me shudder with guilt when I saw the other teachers looking my way as I wobbled and grunted my way through the tears.